HclX/WyzeHacks/README.md

 * Adding support for latest firmware (4.9.6.218, 4.10.6.218).
 * Adding support of custom script.
 * Adding support for automatic config and wyzehack update.
+* Adding support of customized hostname.

+Note: Wyze made some changes in version 4.x.6.218 cuasing it really hard to install wyze hacks non-intrusively.
+So I have to make some version specific changes, and there may be more version specific changes coming later if they changed it again.
+This means we may need more frequently releases than before (worst case for every stable firmware).
+This is why I added auto-update mechanism in this release to make my (and others) lives easier in future.

 ## 0.4.03:
 * Adding notification volume control.